Pibssssss/hello_world/README.md

-    I'm a rookie programmer that wants to learn more about programming things and creating websites i know a little HTML, CSS, and i also code somtimes VB.Net i live in the philippines and i want to enhance my programming skills so that i can achieve my goals and dreams
+    I'm a rookie programmer that wants to learn more about programming things and creating websites i know a little HTML, CSS, and i also code somtimes VB.Net i live in the philippines and i want to enhance my programming skills so that i can achieve my goals as a programmer